 A limited number of auditors are permitted in most courses.
 Auditing privileges include regular class attendance, copies of all printed material distributed to the class, the opportunity to ask occasional questions in class, and full library privileges.
 Normally, auditors will not be permitted to participate in classroom exercises or recitations or to make seminar presentations, nor will assignments or examinations be reviewed or graded by the instructor.
-Except as specified in the Special Categories section, the cost to audit is one-half the tuition rate for taking a course for credit.

 Church Leader Audit

 The Church Leader Audit provides an opportunity for people in positions of church leadership to audit courses.
 Westminster offers one free course audit per semester/term for those in official ministry positions in the church who are approved for Church Leader Audit status.
 This status is available for four people per church per semester.
 Eligible courses are from the M.A.C., M.A.R. and M.Div. degree programs of study only.
 Restrictions mentioned above apply.
 An application form from the auditor and a Letter of Recommendation from the sending church is required.
 Please submit application materials as early as possible so that classes may be planned for space availability; some courses may be closed due to high enrollment.
 See the Admissions Office webpages or contact the Admissions Office for further information and application forms.

 Anyone seeking to audit is required to secure the permission of the Registrar, complete the necessary registration, and pay a non-refundable fee for each course audited.